MojosBeans100/MS4-spaceport/README.md

 # Spaceport
 Spaceport is a full stack website which allows users to access satellite imagery of the Earth.
 Users can create a tasking pipeline which will deliver images of the specified area when they are available.
+The Skywatch API is used to access information about satellites, and set up the pipelines.
 The website was developed for Milestone 4 as part of the Code Institute Diploma in Software Developement.

 # Table of contents
 - [Spaceport]